karl-akuoko/Chip8-Emulator-Cpp/README.md

 * **Decoupled Rendering Loop:** This implementation separates the display logic from timer logic.
 While timers update at the standard **60Hz**, the display refreshes at **70** (~14ms intervals).
 This makes certain games like PONG faster and smoother.
 * **Opcode Support:** Implements the full standard CHIP-8 instruction set (35 opcodes).
 * **Graphics Pipeline:** The 64x32 display buffer is rendered using hardware-accelerated SDL2 primitives, scaled 15x for modern high-resolution monitors.
-* **Audio Synthesis:** Sound is not relying on external assets; instead, the emulator generates a raw 440Hz square wave in real-time using `SDL_AudioDevice` and ring buffer management.
+* **Audio Synthesis:** Sound does not rely on external assets; instead, the emulator generates a raw 440Hz square wave in real-time using `SDL_AudioDevice` and ring buffer management.
 * **Input Handling:** Keyboard events are captured via SDL's event polling and mapped directly to the emulator's hex keypad state array, supporting multi-key presses.

 ## Prerequisites (macOS)